Meet the School Counselor of Belmont Elementary School

 Individual Counseling

 The school counselors at Belmont are available for individual student counseling.
-Students may refer themselves to the school counselor by email, phone, or through their teacher and parent.
+Students may refer themselves to the school counselor, through their teacher or parent.
 Besides self-referral, students can be referred to the school counselor by teachers, parents, administrators, or the Intervention Team.

-If you are interested in having your child participate in a group or individual counseling, please contact Mrs. Frazier at fraziekt@pwcs.edu or Mrs. Redman at RedmanAN@pwcs.edu.
+If you are interested in having your child participate in a group or individual counseling, please contact Kareem Jones or Ms. Ryder

 Meet Belmont Elementary Mental Health Team